-The Jewish Professional Leadership (JPL) Program is the umbrella for the two dual-degree programs of The Graduate School of JTS and Columbia University, one with the Columbia School of Social Work (CUSSW) and one with Columbia's School of International and Public Affairs (SIPA).
-Students in the JPL Program participate in an integration seminar that allows them to explore the intersection of their two masters as well as other relevant issues in the Jewish community.
+The Jewish Professional Leadership program is the umbrella for the two dual-degree programs of The Graduate School of JTS and Columbia University, one with the Columbia School of Social Work (CUSSW) and one with Columbia's School of International and Public Affairs (SIPA).
+Students in the Jewish Professional Leadership program participate in an integration seminar that allows them to explore the intersection of their two master's degrees as well as other relevant issues in the Jewish community.
 Some examples of previous topics covered in the seminar are the role of the professional in the Jewish community, issues of diversity in the Jewish community, and community building.

 The dual-degree program of The Graduate School and the School of International and Public Affairs (SIPA) of Columbia University prepares students for leadership careers in the Jewish community.

 Students are required to take a minimum of 54 credits in total.

 At The Graduate School, students take 24 credits.
 In order to fulfill prerequisite requirements, a student may need to take additional Jewish Studies and Hebrew courses prior to graduation.
 In addition, 6 credits toward the degree are transferred from SIPA.